influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 - cursor_cond: Condition cursor created for fields referenced in a WHERE clause.

 For more information about cursors, see [Understanding cursors](#understanding-cursors).

+#### block types

+EXPLAIN ANALYZE separates storage block types, and reports the total number of blocks decoded and their size (in bytes) on disk.
+The following block types are supported:

+- float:	64-bit IEEE-754 floating-point number
+- integer:	64-bit signed integer
+- unsigned:	64-bit unsigned integer
+- boolean:	1-bit, LSB encoded
+- string:	UTF-8 string

+For more information about storage blocks, see [TSM files](/influxdb/v1.7/concepts/storage_engine/#tsm-files).

 ### GRANT